OWASP Top 10 Mobile Risks and Threats

 “Yes, we have covered those 10.
-Still, it is the part of the OWASP Mobile list, given that not all mobile apps have websites too.
+Still, it is part of the OWASP top 10 mobile lists, given that not all mobile apps have websites too.
 You can just think of it as a way to ensure server-side security twice when the app is tested,” explained Ralph.

 Business Risks: Consider all the combined risks of OWASP Top 10 vulnerabilities explained earlier.
 These vulnerabilities are exploited through mobile applications.
 Loss of brand reputation, data breach, and financial losses are the top repercussions.